Database Exports

 The file is a relational database format designed to be efficiently used by very low power devices (there were deployments on 16 bit devices with 32K of RAM).
 Today you are most likely to encounter it within the Pioneer Professional DJ ecosystem, because it is the format that their rekordbox software uses to write USB and SD media which can be mounted in DJ controllers and used to play and mix music.

 The file consists of a series of fixed size pages.
 The first page contains a file header which defines the page size and the locations of database tables of different types, by the index of their first page.
-The rest of the pages consist of the data pages for all of the tables identified in the header.
+The rest of the pages consist of the data pages for all the tables identified in the header.

 Each table is made up of a series of rows which may be spread across any number of pages.
 The pages start with a header describing the page and linking to the next page.
 The rest of the page is used as a heap: rows are scattered around it, and located using an index structure that builds backwards from the end of the page.
 Each row of a given type has a fixed size structure which links to any variable-sized strings by their offsets within the page.